2024 CMS Summer Meeting

 15:00 - 15:50 Dmitry Pelinovsky (McMaster, Canada), CH-Thirty Years Later, Traveling waves in the Camassa-Holm equations: their stability and instability, ARTS 106

-15:30 - 16:00 Mahta Abdollahzadehzare (University of Saskatchewan), Mathematical aspects of Quantum Science and Technology, ARTS 207
+15:30 - 16:00 Mahta Abdollahzadehzare (University of Saskatchewan), Mathematical aspects of Quantum Science and Technology, High-performance spectrum calculation of 3d transition metals in oxide compounds, ARTS 207

 15:30 - 16:00 Enrique Nuñez Lon-wo (University of Toronto), Number theory by early career researchers, On the Density of Quadratic Fields with Group of Units in Non-Maximal Orders, ARTS 210